datacommonsorg/data/scripts/un/energy/README.md

 ```bash
 python3 un/energy/process.py
 ```
 This downloads multiple csv files into a tmp_data_dir/ folder and generates .csv with accompanying .mcf and .tmcf.
+There are about 300 csv files that take about 10 minutes to download.

 To download the data:
 ```bash